-May has published several articles on arbitration and dispute resolution, and is regularly invited to speak at conferences on such topics.
+May has published several articles on arbitration and dispute resolution and is regularly invited to speak at conferences on such topics.
 She has also taught arbitration at Tsinghua University Law School for a number of years.

 Tigran Ter-Martirosyan is a Director in the Singapore office of Accuracy, focusing on the valuation of businesses, intangible assets and damages, as well as on accounting issues in international arbitration and litigation.
 He has performed valuations and damages assessments in a variety of sectors including mining, oil and gas, financial services, technology and telecoms.

 Tigran has been appointed as an expert witness and advisor, including by arbitral tribunals, and has been involved in arbitration matters under SIAC, HKIAC, ICC, LCIA, SCC, SCAI, and UNCITRAL rules, and litigation in Singapore, Hong Kong, UK, Australia, and offshore jurisdictions.
 His experience also includes valuation for the purposes of mediation, expert determination, M&A, restructuring and tax.